528why/Dataset-Condensation-with-Color-Compensation/README.md

 ## 🎯 Key Contributions

-- **Universal DC3 Framework**: We propose DC3 that utilizes the compression ability as long as the generalization from different dataset condensation methods.
+- We propose DC3 that utilizes the compression ability as long as the generalization from different dataset condensation methods.
 It is a universal method that is adaptive to datasets of various scales and resolutions.

-- **Color Compensation Mechanism**: Due to **Color Homogenization** inherent in pixel-level optimization methods, we employ the clustering-based quantization method to get rid of this issue and propose the diffusion-based **Color Compensation** method to enhance the information diversity of condensed images.
+- Due to **Color Homogenization** inherent in pixel-level optimization methods, we employ the clustering-based quantization method to get rid of this issue and propose the diffusion-based **Color Compensation** method to enhance the information diversity of condensed images.

-- **LVM Fine-tuning Performance**: In addition to the classification task, DC3 also dives into improving the fine-tuning performance of large vision models (LVMs).
+- In addition to the classification task, DC3 also dives into improving the fine-tuning performance of large vision models (LVMs).
 The FIDs on the fine-tuned stable diffusion and DiT demonstrate that the information is compressed and preserved by DC3.

-- **Superior Performance**: The experimental results, especially on the hard-to-classify datasets, demonstrate that DC3 achieves the superior performance of dataset condensation and enhances image colorfulness.
+- The experimental results, especially on the hard-to-classify datasets, demonstrate that DC3 achieves the superior performance of dataset condensation and enhances image colorfulness.

 ## 🏗️ Project Structure